THE CORPORATE LAW STUDIES INTEREST GROUP (CoSIG)

 CoSIG will co-organise a one-day conference on Company Law Reform with the Hong Kong Institute of Certified Public Accountants, The Hong Kong Institute of Chartered Secretaries and The Law Society of Hong Kong on 19 May 2009 at which Professor the Hon K C Chan Secretary for Financial Services & the Treasury will deliver the keynote.
 The full-day conference will be held at the HKEx Auditorium at Exchange Square and will carry seven CPD points from each of the three professional bodies.
 Click here for the programme.

-For more information on CoSIG and/or its activities please contact C K Low or by telephone at 9277-0982.
+For more information on CoSIG and/or its activities please contact C K Low.